 As a qualified mediator accredited by Centre for Effective Dispute Resolution (CEDR) and the World Intellectual Property Organisation, Gordon also pursues alternative dispute resolution both on behalf of clients and as a mediator.

 Gordon developed his interest in IP early in his career and has never wanted to do anything else.
 He finds the business of learning about clients' products and businesses endlessly fascinating and is always keen to visit clients as soon as possible in a new case to get to know them inside out.
-He enjoys the "teach in" with clients when they tell him about their technology.
+He enjoys the "teach in" with clients and has great intellectual curiosity about the technology involved in his cases.

 While he likes to win, Gordon is realistic that not every case can be won.
 He likes to establish realistic goals at the outset and to be sure what the commercial objectives are.
 If the aim is "win at all costs" then he is happy to put everything into driving the case forward and turning over every stone to get the right result.
 After 30 years in IP law he has undiminished enthusiasm and still enjoys every minute of his work.